codesharedot/qtum-price-ruby/README.md

-# hashsbx price
+# cashaa price

-Gets the hashsbx price with Python (from JSON).
+Gets the cashaa price with Python (from JSON).

 https://pythonbasics.org